 Tell your parents you will learn lots of important things like initiative, inquisitiveness, and integrity.

 About the Curiosity Club

-The Curiosity Club is now its its 6th year.
+The Curiosity Club launched in 2011..
 Take a look at prior Curiosity Club workshops.
 The main idea is to cultivate curiosity as an essential ingredient for a life-long love of learning.
 In everything we do, kids are encouraged to take initiative, given the freedom to investigate independently, and work together to collaboratively enhance compassion.